-An elephant is an inseperable part of Thai history.
-This animal has been honoured and respected since ancient times.
+An elephant is an inseparable part of Thai history.
+This animal has been honored and respected since ancient times.
 Before they were used for transporting people and weights in farming, Since recently most tamed elephants are used in tourism.
-Elephant trekking and elephant shows are among favourite tourist entertainments in Thailand.
+Elephant trekking and elephant shows are among the favourite tourist entertainments in Thailand.

 March 13th is National Elephant Day which also emphasizes the importance of elephants in the life of Thai people.

 For a long time an image of an elephant was depicted on the Thai flag.
 The royal family owns 10 white elephants which are rarely shown to the public - only on festive occasions.
 The elephants are of light grey color, but are called white to show and emphasize their nobility and dignity.

 An elephant is the holly animal of Thailand.
 It is believed that one of Buddha’s reincarnations was an elephant, that is his soul turned into an elephant after death.
 It explains why elephants are used in many Buddhist rituals.

 Elephant's rights are regulated by Thai Elephant Conservation Center and the constitution at the government level.
 Elephants can be involved in labor activities from the age of 14 to 60.
 They must have a medical insurance (there are special hospitals for elephants).
 After the age of 60 they retire and get payments from the government.
 Unfortunately, many elephants do not live up to this age.